-If you love cliff jumping and are in Lembongan or heading to Lembongan this is the blog post you are looking for.
+If you love cliff jumping and are on Nusa Lembongan or heading to Lembongan this is the blog post you are looking for.
 The Blue Lagoon cliff jump in Nusa Ceningan is one of the most awesome experiences I have had since I began traveling.
 The Nusa Ceningan Blue Lagoon is a rocky cove of the brightest blue water I’ve laid my eyes on.

 Getting to Nusa Ceningan Blue Lagoon